-'''

 50% Homework (5 problem sets)

-'''

-20% Midterm Exam (one day take-home exam)
+20% Midterm Exam (take-home exam)

-30% Final Exam (Monday March 20, 2023, 8-11 am in ISB 231)
+30% Final Exam (Wednesday March 20, 2023, 4-7 pm in ISB 231)

+The coursework will consist of five homework problem sets, a take-home midterm exam and an in-class final exam.
 Homework assignments are not optional.
-Homework assignments are generally due on Thursdays (with two weeks allotted for each homework set) unless otherwise noted.
+Homework assignments are due on Tuesdays (with two weeks allotted for each homework set).
 You are encouraged to discuss the class material and homework problems with your classmates and to work in groups, but all submitted problems should represent your own work and understanding.

-The midterm exam will be a one day take-home exam, which will be posted to the class website on Thursday February 16 and will be due at the end of the following day.
-The final exam will be an open book/open notes in-class exam that will be held in ISB 231.
-You will be permitted to consult any textbook of your choosing, your class notes, and any class handout (including solutions to the problem sets).
+The midterm exam will be a one day take-home exam, which will be handed out in class on Tuesday February 20 and must be returned in class on Thursday February 22.
+The final exam will be an open book/open notes in-class exam that will be held in ISB 231 on Wednesday March 20 from 4-7 pm.
+During the final exam, you will be permitted to consult any textbook of your choosing, your class notes, and any class handout (including solutions to the problem sets).
 The final exam will cover the entire course material.
 You must take the final exam to pass the course.